greenplum-db/pxf/concourse/docker/README.md

 development images that reside in
 [Google Container Registry (GCR)](https://cloud.google.com/container-registry).

-The `cloudbuild` pipeline provides visibility into the cloud builds.
-The cloud build pipeline triggers on changes to `pxf-dev-base` and changes to `pxf-build-base`.
-The `cloudbuild` is in charge of tagging the images as latest when they are pushed to GCR.
+The `cloudbuild` pipeline provides visibility into builds using Google Cloud Builds.
+The `cloudbuild` pipeline triggers on changes to `pxf-dev-base` and changes to `pxf-build-base` and is also in charge of tagging the images as `latest` when they are pushed to GCR.

 ## Available docker images